KDRC-LD: theDove TV affiliation and changes

 On May 21, 2021, KGEC-LD officially became an affiliate of theDove TV, based out of Medford, Oregon, and owned by theDove Media, LLC.
 They joined two other Redding stations KRDT-CD Channel 23 (repeater for One Ministries, Inc.-owned KKPM-CD in Yuba City) and K16IW-CD Channel 16.1 (also owned by theDove Media) as a repeater station broadcasting theDove TV.
 The official announcement was made during Mornings on theDove the following Monday.
 The network now provides its full content to KGEC-LD and a possible ownership change of the station could be finalized in the coming months pending FCC approval.

 KGEC-LD was officially sold to theDove Media of Medford in February 2022.
 The call sign changed to the current KDRC-LD on June 11, 2022.
-As of January 2024, KDRC subchannel 26.2 airs Newsmax 2.
+As of January 2024, KDRC subchannel 26.2 airs Newsmax2.

 Subchannels

 The station's signal is multiplexed: